kappaduck/aquila/readme.md

 ### SDL

 Aquila depends on the SDL3 library.
 It is not included in the repository.
 The project offers a script to download and build SDL from source.
-To build the library, run the following command:

 ```bash
 .setup.bat sdl --silent --configuration debug